[Rev. 5/2/2022 8:09:19 AM--2021]

 ADMINISTRATION AND ENFORCEMENT

-1. The Governor shall appoint a State Apprenticeship Director.
+1. The Labor Commissioner shall appoint a State Apprenticeship Director.

 2. The State Apprenticeship Director:

-(b) Is not in the classified or unclassified service of the State and serves at the pleasure of the Governor.
+(b) Is in the unclassified service of the State and serves at the pleasure of the Labor Commissioner.

 (c) Must have responsible administrative experience in public or business administration or must possess broad management skills in areas related to the functions of this chapter.